paulcockrell/tagc-website/src/pages/index.md

       signs of testing still going on, please bear with us.
     type: primary
   - text: >-
+      BARN CLOSURE   Please note that the barn will be closed  8th March 2020 and 22nd March 2020 from 10.45am until approximately 12.30pm for a new members induction.
+    type: primary
+  - text: >-
       NEW BENCHREST LEAGUE STARTING.
 A new benchrest league competition is starting.
 It is open to all members and you should all have seen the email from Alan Walker.
 Detailed rules, guidance notes and practice